davan690/Creating-maps-in-R/README.md

 Introductory tutorials on GIS forked from 'creating maps in R'.
 This repository has been build from Geocomputational analysis in R and other supporting documents ranging from blogs to scientific publications.

+The main focus of this repository is to intergate the analysis I need to do for my PhD research into the current status of GIS in R.

+## Added resources

 1. Produce static maps for the first publication of my PhD.
 [Draft here](https://www.ssnhub.com/2019-05-03-beech-forest-objectives).

+[currently unavaliable...]

 - Datasets
   - Grid locations are in a csv file called ""